chriskrycho/v5.chriskrycho.com/site/journal/How I Publish This Site.md

 Also in the “unfortunately slower than Byword” are two other tools I reach for on both macOS and iOS: [iA Writer] and [Ulysses].
 Ulysses in particular I tend to reach for when working on *large projects*.
 So, for example, when I built out the teaching materials for [the Sunday School class I taught last summer][christology-class], I wrote the majority of it in Ulysses.
 It’s a much better *project*-focused writing tool than any of the others, though iA Writer has gotten much closer in the last few years.
 The big differentiator between iA Writer and Ulysses is that, both for good and for ill, Ulysses does more magic.
 You can build out a project in iA Writer, and the ways it does it works with other tools too… but you do it *manually*.
 Ulysses’ way of working with Markdown is much more bespoke, but it Just Works.[^just-works]

 As mentioned, though, both iA Writer and Ulysses are *slower* (and just feel heavier) than I’d like.
 As a result, I *also* have dedicated apps I reach for on iOS for one-off posts.
 While I love the experience of writing in Byword there no less than I do on macOS, I pretty much never use it, for one critical reason: it doesn’t integrate nearly as nicely as some of the other options with the [document provider locations][macstories] introduced and increasingly polished in the last few versions of iOS.
 Instead, I end up using [1Writer] almost exclusively for one-off posts like this one.
 It lets me much more quickly open and interact with not only iCloud folders but—and this is the real key—Git locations exposed by [Working Copy].
-(For more on this, see the next section!)
+(For more on this, see the [<b>Workflow</b>](#workflow) section below!)

 Finally, I will admit that I *do* in fact do *some* of my writing in [Visual Studio Code][vs-code].
 It’s *really* not a great writing environment, but it has some really nice tools for Markdown editing.
 In particular, I use [an extension][all-in-one] that automates everything from generating and maintaining a table of contents (like the one above) to table formatting.
 It also makes for a nice environment for working with code samples.